bullhorn/rest-api-docs/source/includes/_datahub.md

 # Data Hub API
 The Data Hub API allows partners to pass customer data to Data Hub where it is replicated onwards to Bullhorn Analytics and Data Replicator.
-All Data Hub API calls must be made with a valid BH REST Token.
+All Data Hub API calls must be made with a valid BH REST Token and accepts UTF-8 encoded JSON via HTTP.
 This section lists examples all the Data Hub endpoints.

 ##<span class="tag">POST</span> /data-hub/data